Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Delete multiple BIM Model Revision Viewpoint associations in a single request,' specifying the verb (delete), resource, and scope (multiple, single request).
-This distinguishes it from a single-delete sibling by the name alone.
+The description clearly states 'Delete multiple BIM Model Revision Viewpoint associations in a single request,' which specifies the verb (delete), resource (BIM Model Revision Viewpoint associations), and scope (multiple, batch).
+It distinguishes from the single-delete sibling by emphasizing bulk operation and includes the exact endpoint.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.